Commercial Refrigeration Maintenance

 What if you don’t do the maintenance

 In short term, it may cause all sorts of anomalies that you cannot even notice.
-At first: power consumption goes up(think about how much it will go up if you have 20 commercial fridges in your restaurant or shop), compressor runs all the time, temperature in the fridge is stable but it never reaches the set-point, evaporator is icing up, fan starts to catch the ice(making noise) until it will get fully iced up and most likely cease, refrigerant does not evaporate in the evaporator and floods the compressor washing the oil off the crank and piston.
-(Later on, the lubrication ceases and shortly the compressor also ceases.)
-Compressor still runs but it’s under enormous pressure and it is red-hot, something on the compressor must give in sooner or later and depending on the type of equipment and site specifics may run up to thousands of pounds to fix.
-On commercial fridges, it is usually less than a thousand.
-You can call the engineers mobile directly on 07863631791 rather sooner than later.
+At first: power consumption goes up(think about how much it will go up if you have 20 commercial fridges in your restaurant or shop), compressor runs all the time, fans also, temperature in the fridge is stable but it never reaches the set-point, evaporator is icing up, fan starts to catch the ice(making noise) until it will get fully iced up and most likely cease, refrigerant does not evaporate in the evaporator and floods the compressor washing the oil off the crank and piston.
+Later on, the lubrication ceases and shortly the compressor also ceases.
+Compressor still runs but it’s under enormous pressure and it is red-hot, something on the compressor must give in sooner or later and depend on the type of equipment and site specifics may add up in cost if service is delayed.
+You can call the Fridge Service Company on 02030703858 rather sooner than later.

 If you DIY, then you probably will brush it off or hoover it and you will get off with this in short-term as you only cleaning the surface.
 DIY is ok as long as you don’t apply any force what so ever to the condenser fins as they are very soft and in no circumstances should be bent.
 For this reason, it’s best to use a soft brush and “non-contact” hoovering method.
 In long term, the condenser will get clogged up inside and the hoovering won’t help anymore.
 Then you need to call the pros to blow out the condenser or clean it with chemicals depending on circumstances.
 As mentioned above the lack of maintenance can lead to serious compressor damage that will cost a significant amount of money to rectify.